threeport/threeport/docs/docs/index.md

 The process for optimizing application delivery with platform engineering looks something like this:

-0. A platform engineering team uses the Threeport SDK to build an extension to the Threeport control plane.
-The code for this extension lives in its own git repo.
+0. A platform engineering team uses the Threeport SDK to build a custom module for the Threeport core system.
+The code for this module lives in its own git repo.
 Experienced Go programmers with a sound understanding of Kubernetes and Threeport can usually produce a POC within a couple of weeks, even faster for simpler use cases.
 0. The primary asset produced from the project's CI pipeline is a container image for the Threeport controller that understands the needs of the custom workload.
-0. The custom controller is deployed with the rest of the Threeport control plane.
+0. The custom controller is deployed with the rest of the Threeport core system.
 Threeport is now extended to include intelligent management of instances of the custom workload.
 0. The developers now use a custom object that requires much less configuration as the details of implementation are built into the custom Threeport